MediaCrush/mediacrush.github.io/_posts/2013-12-23-The-right-way-to-encode-HTML5-video.md

     ffmpeg -i input.ext -vframes 1 -map 0:v:0 -vf "scale=100:100" thumbnail.png

+### Subtitles

+We're currently working on getting support for VTT, SRT, and ASS subtitles on MediaCrush, but we're not done.
+Right now, we have a functional prototype for ASS support, and we're strongly considering it for inclusion in the master branch.
+If we finish it up, we'll revisit this post and describe how it's done.
+You'll need to discover and extract subtitles and fonts, as well as provide a client-side subtitle rendering solution like [libjass](https://github.com/Arnavion/libjass) or [WebVTT](https://wiki.mozilla.org/WebVTT).

 ## Audio Encoding

 Audio is a little easier.
 Here, we've given ffmpeg the choice on quality, and it'll tend towards the